 Although each caregiver has passed a UK-employee background check and is reviewed by our program coordinator, we strongly encourage each family to interview caregivers on their own before selection.
 Be sure to check out the helpful tips and guidelines for interview and reference check questions HERE.
 Please note that rate of pay and logistics are negotiated between you and the student caregiver.
 Are you unsure about the going rate of pay for caregiving in your zip code?
 Click HERE for a simple calculator.

-Click HERE or on the "Become a caregiver" link above.
+Click HERE to go to the application website.
 You will be asked to fill out some information about yourself, your availability, and caregiving background.
 Some of this information will be used by the BBFC program coordinator to create your student caregiver profile.
 When a UK family submits a caregiving request that matches your availability and background, the program coordinator will send your profile to the UK family for review.
 The UK family will then contact you with any additional questions and to request care.
 Please note the rate of pay and logistics are negotiated between you and the UK family.
 Are you unsure about the going rate of pay for caregiving in your zip code?
 Click HERE for a simple calculator.

 Feedback from families: